Charlesjwc/Mahjong/README.md

 Independent programming project 100% in Java and run 100% on powershell.

 HOW TO RUN - Mahjong 13 Tiles on Powershell JE:
-Version 0.9 - Mahjong game with no Computer opponent algorithms
+Version 0.9 - Mahjong game with no computer opponent algorithms Version 1.0 - Mahjong game with computer opponent algotithms

 All files are in raw java file, and can be viewed by anyone with a Java IDE.
 Feel free to play with the code.